vandermeerlab/vandermeerlab/doc/HOWTO_ExpKeys_Metadata.md

 * `.taskBlocks`: [1 x nBlocks cell array] labels of task blocks, e.g. `{'Standard','Reversal'}`; note the order of these labels corresponds to the order of the start and end times in `.task`.

-Notes:

-* `.notes`: [string] Any comments noting anything specific to this session that is not clear from the overall experiment description, such as 'Multiple headstage detachments, excluded from data -- MvdM'.
-The contents of this field are displayed by default when ExpKeys are loaded (this is one reason why it is important and not simply convenient to use `LoadExpKeys`).

 Other common fields: